Offensive unit shines in IU's first scrimmage of spring ball

-Owns 14 years of experience in the Midwest, spending seven as a player and coach at Miami (Ohio) University and seven as an assistant coach at Northwestern University.
+Owns 16 years of experience in the Midwest, spending seven as a player and coach at Miami (Ohio) University, seven as an assistant at Northwestern University and two as an assistant with the Hoosiers.
 He coached the offensive line at the University of Oklahoma from 2006-12.

-At Oklahoma, four of Patton's linemen earned All-America honors and played in the National Football League, including Trent Williams (Washington Redskins), Phil Loadholt (Minnesota Vikings), Duke Robinson (Carolina Panthers) and Jon Cooper (Minnesota).
+At Oklahoma, five of Patton's linemen earned All-America honors and moved on to the National Football League, including Trent Williams (Washington), Phil Loadholt (Minnesota), Duke Robinson (Carolina), Jon Cooper (Minnesota) and Lane Johnson (Philadelphia).

 Gabe Ikard earned first team All-Big 12 accolades for a second straight year in 2012.
 The Sooners finished the season fifth in the nation in passing offense and 12th in total offense.